trulsmp/SA/README.md

-Simulated Annealing, finding solutions to the egg carton puzzle.
+Simulated Annealing
 ==
+Finding solutions to the egg carton puzzle.